 You might also be interested in: 6 Best Automatic Pond Fish Feeders

-The general recommendation for a healthy temperature range for goldfish is 68-74˚F. However, common-type goldfish can thrive in water as cool as 62˚F or so, and usually do best in water that is 72˚F or below.
-Fancy goldfish cannot tolerate the same cool temperatures that common goldfish can, so they usually prefer 68˚F as the temperature minimum, but are often happiest in water from 70-76˚F. Some people even feel their fancy goldfish are comfortable and happy in water as warm as 80˚F.
+The general recommendation for a healthy temperature range for goldfish is 68-74˚F (20-23.3˚C).
+However, common-type goldfish can thrive in water as cool as 62˚F (16.7˚C) or so, and usually do best in water that is 72˚F (22.2˚C) or below.
+Fancy goldfish cannot tolerate the same cool temperatures that common goldfish can, so they usually prefer 68˚F (20˚C) as the temperature minimum, but are often happiest in water from 70-76˚F (21-24.4˚C).
+Some people even feel their fancy goldfish are comfortable and happy in water as warm as 80˚F (26.7˚C).

 Here’s the thing about keeping goldfish in ponds, though.
 Outdoor environments allow them to experience the temperature changes they would experience in nature.
-This means that breeding is naturally stimulated by the changing of the seasons and in the cold weather, goldfish will enter a state of torpor.
-If you’re concerned about your goldfish getting too cold during the winter, you should know that common-type goldfish can tolerate water as cold as 32-40˚F. The key to cold temperatures is preventing the water from freezing completely over to ensure oxygen continues to enter the water.
+This means that breeding is naturally stimulated by the changing of the seasons, and in cold weather, goldfish will enter a state of torpor.
+If you’re concerned about your goldfish getting too cold during the winter, you should know that common-type goldfish can tolerate water as cold as 32-40˚F (0-4.4˚C).
+The key to cold temperatures is preventing the water from freezing completely over to ensure oxygen continues to enter the water.
+This can accomplished by ensuring your pond is deep enough to not freeze entirely during the winter, goldfish won’t survive if they’re frozen solid.

 Torpor is not a necessary function for long-term survival.
 It is a natural adaptation that allows wild goldfish to survive the winter when food is scarce and water temperatures plummet.
 Domestic, pet goldfish don’t necessarily need to enter a state of torpor to live long, happy lives.